 With your Bachelor’s diploma Chemical Science & Engineering (CSE) you can directly enter the job market or further specialize with a Master’s programme at the University of Twente.
 Most graduates choose this last option.

-Most CSE graduates enter the English-taught Master’s programme Chemical Engineering at the University of Twente.
-With your Bachelor’s degree you have direct access to this Master’s programme, in which you can specialize in Material Science or Process Technology.
+Most CSE graduates enter the English-taught Master’s programme Chemical Science & Engineering at the University of Twente.
+With your Bachelor’s degree you have direct access to this Master’s programme, in which you can specialise in Chemical & Process Engineering, Molecular & Materials Engineering or Materials Science & Engineering.

 Other Master's programmes